ferderber/comp354-myMoney/README.md

 MyMoney is a money management desktop application written in Java.

+### Iteration 1
+Document: Software requirements specification (for all user stories).
+Each team will be responsible to independently refine the user stories into software requirements.
+(Your team is your customer.)
+### Iteration 2
+Document: Architectural and detailed design specification (for all user stories)
+### Iteration 3
+Document: Test plan and test report

 ## Team Members

 | Name               | Email Address                  | Github Username   | Role(Iteration 1)